phiryll/lexy/README.md

 encoded values are ordered by type first and value second.
 For example, the encodings of all `int8`s may be less than the encodings of all `int16`s, regardless of numeric value.
-Lexy has a default set of type prefix values which can be overridden to sort types in a different order.
+Lexy has a default set of type prefix values which can be overridden to order types differently.
 The only way to consistently order the semantic values of different numeric types is to convert everything to the same exact numeric type before encoding.

 Lexy has an alternate encoder/decoder that omits type information.
 This can be used if you know the exact type of what you're decoding.
-Note that instances of different types will necessarily be randomly ordered if you omit type information.
+Note that instances of different types will necessarily be unordered with respect to each other if you omit type information, and range queries on a heterogeneous data set will return multiple types.

 Lexy can encode:
 * `bool`